Culture of Qatar: Ramadan

-Ramadan, the ninth and most revered month of the Islamic calendar, holds profound significance for Muslims worldwide.
-This period is characterized by the obligatory observation of fasting (sawm), wherein adherents abstain from consuming food and beverages from dawn until dusk.
-In Qatar, the commencement and culmination of Ramadan are determined by the Moon Sighting Committee within the Ministry of Awqaf and Islamic Affairs.
-This committee observes the crescent moon, signaling both the conclusion of Ramadan and the onset of Eid al-Fitr, the festival of breaking the fast.
-The cyclic nature of the lunar Islamic calendar, with months alternating between 29 and 30 days in length, shifts its start date approximately ten days earlier each year.
+Ramadan, the ninth month of the Islamic calendar, is characterized by the obligatory observation of fasting (sawm), wherein adherents abstain from consuming food and beverages from dawn until dusk.
+In Qatar, the beginning of Ramadan is determined by the Moon Sighting Committee, within the Ministry of Awqaf and Islamic Affairs, which observes the crescent moon, signaling both the conclusion of Ramadan and the onset of Eid al-Fitr, the festival of breaking the fast.

-Preceding the commencement of fasting, Qataris engage in preparatory rituals and communal gatherings, exemplified by the observance of Sha'ban, the month prior to Ramadan, with Al-Nafla festivities.
-Families share traditional meals such as harees and tharid with neighbors and the less fortunate.
-During Ramadan, Qatar's cities are adorned with festive decorations and host several pre-fasting celebrations.
-Hotels, restaurants, and cultural venues hold special events and offer promotions.
+Prior to fasting, Qataris observe the Sha'ban, the month prior to Ramadan, with Al-Nafla festivities.
+During these festivities, families share traditional meals such as harees and tharid with neighbors and the less fortunate.

-The daily fast commences at sunrise, following the consumption of suhur, the pre-dawn meal designed to sustain individuals throughout the day.
+The daily fast begins at sunrise following the consumption of suhur, a meal intended to keep individuals nourished throughout the day.
 In the past, al-musaharati roamed the farjan (neighborhoods) during Ramadan, beating his drum and reciting poetry to wake people up for suhur.
-Iftar is the meal marking the fast's conclusion at sunset and typically begins with the consumption of dates.
-This is accompanied by the traditional firing of a Ramadan cannon, a practice steeped in historical significance.
-This tradition, continuing to this day in Qatar, is broadcast live on national television and can be observed at various locations such as Souq Waqif, Katara Cultural Village and Imam Muhammad ibn Abd al-Wahhab Mosque.
-In the hours following iftar, the city bustles with activity as businesses and cultural venues reopen after daytime closures.
-Tarawih prayers are held in mosques following the evening prayer (Isha) to complete the recitation of the Qur'an by the conclusion of Ramadan.
+Iftar, the meal marking the fast's conclusion at sunset, typically begins with the consumption of dates.
+This is accompanied by the firing of a Ramadan cannon, a tradition which is broadcast live on national television and can be observed at locations such as Souq Waqif, Katara Cultural Village and Imam Muhammad ibn Abd al-Wahhab Mosque.

-Al Ghabqa is a feast that takes place at night during Ramadan following iftar and tarawih prayers.
-The feast features a variety of dishes, notably grilled and fried fish, rice cooked with date extract, and tharid—a meal combining crumbled bread, meat, and broth.
-The feat also includes an assortment of sweets such as luqaimat and asida, alongside dates, tea, and Arabic coffee.
+Al Ghabqa, a feast that takes place at night during Ramadan following iftar and tarawih prayers, features various dishes such as grilled and fried fish, rice cooked with date extract, and tharid.
+It also typically offers an assortment of sweets such as luqaimat and asida, alongside dates, tea, and Arabic coffee.